Human Rights (Women in Armed Forces) Amendment Act 2007: Background

 When New Zealand ratified the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) in 1985, it reserved the right not to apply the Convention insofar as it conflicted with existing policies prohibiting women from taking up combat roles in the military.
 The policy was reflected in the Human Rights Act 1993 with a clause exempting the armed forces from the prohibition against discrimination on the basis of gender in regards to combat roles.
 The policy against women serving in combat was formally rescinded by the NZDF in 2000, but the exemption remained on the statute books as a barrier to full ratification of the CEDAW.

 Introduction and passage

 The Human Rights (Women in Armed Forces) Amendment Bill was first entered into the member's bill ballot by Labour MP Lynne Pillay on 4 May 2006.
 It was subsequently drawn on 24 August and introduced to the House.
 The bill passed its first reading unanimously on 6 September 2006 and was referred to the Foreign Affairs, Defence and Trade Committee.

-On 15 December 2006 the Committee recommended it proceed with minor technical amendments.
+On 15 December 2006 the Committee recommended it proceed with minor technical amendments to the bill.
 The bill was subsequently adopted by the government in March 2007 in order to ensure its passage before New Zealand's periodic report to the Committee on the Elimination of Discrimination against Women later that year.
 It was passed through its later stages unanimously, and passed its third reading on 3 May 2007.